security-alliance/frameworks/src/intro/what-is-it.md

 This guide aims to centralize existing information, so you might not see novel features but rather a well-organized compilation of security-related topics, from simpler ones to more complex ones.
 The goal is to provide a comprehensive resource that brings together diverse security insights and practices into one accessible place.

-We hope this resource will alow your security consciousness and knowledge to expand.
+Our hope is that these resources will help expand your security skillset.